0xAX/asm/content/asm_6.md

 |------|----------|-------------------------|
 |     0| 10000001 | 01101000000000000000000 |

-If the fractional part of the number is periodic, as in the example of the number `5.575`, we fill the `mantissa` bits while it is possible.
+If the fractional part of the number is periodic, as in the example of the number `5.575`, we fill the `mantissa` bits until it is possible.
 So the number `5.575` is represented in a computer memory as:

 | Sign | Exponent | Mantissa                |
 |------|----------|-------------------------|